 People who struggle with profound AUD are at an increased risk for seizures when they stop drinking.
 Alcohol-related seizures are the consequence of rapidly changing brain chemistry.
 Long-term, heavy alcohol use chronically inhibits brain activity.
 When alcohol consumption is stopped abruptly, the brain loses the brake that was preventing normal activity, leading to a state of hyperexcitability.
 Most AUD withdrawal symptoms, including seizures, are a consequence of this hyperexcitability.
 People who experience recurring seizures because of severe AUD are at increased risk for epilepsy development, but this outcome is uncommon.

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can address your alcohol use disorder and put you on the path toward a healthier future.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can address your alcohol use disorder and put you on the path toward a healthier future.